Digital investment 101

 Ministry Chief Financial Officer (Ministry CFO)

 Your ministry CFO signs off on behalf of your ministry to fund support, maintenance and continuous improvement of your project.
 You need to let your ministry CFO know about any financial impacts that may arise from your funding request.
+Your CFO can also help you determine which project costs are capital versus operating.

 Ministry primary contact

-Access the list of ministry contacts.
+- Access the list of ministry contacts

 DIO portfolio contacts

-The individual at the DIO, who is the primary point of contact for a specific ministry.
+The individual at the DIO who is the primary point of contact for a specific ministry.
 To contact the DIO, ministry contacts and project teams should contact their DIO portfolio contact.

-Access the list of portfolio contacts.
+- Access the list of portfolio contacts

 Standard conditions for all recommended projects